hipe/tmx/fields/doc/issues/012-normal-normalization.md

             we might call an "endpoint").

-  - argument: the "value" part of an actual value associated with a monadic formal attribute, probably. (in CLI, "positional argument" is a thing, to stand in contrast to "option".)
+  - argument: the "value" part of an actual value associated with a monadic association, probably. (in CLI, "positional argument" is a thing, to stand in contrast to "option".)

+  - attribute: up until very recently this term was used for what we now call "associations".

   - entity: the "object" or "instance" of a (business) model (class).

-  - flag: in CLI, a switch that takes no argument. also a meta-attribute here.
+  - flag: in CLI, a switch that takes no argument. also a modifier here.

   - "local participant": this is our future-proofy, extra general placeholder term to mean (probably) "the thing that is doing the